Paperinik: PK (1996–present)

 In the United States, Paperinik stories were published as Duck Avengers in comic book series including Disney Adventures, Donald Duck and Disney Masters.
 Some issues of the third PK series were also digitally distributed on Disney's Digicomics platform with the title Superduck.

 The origin story of Paperinik premiered in a two-part issue under the title "The Diabolical Duck Avenger" in 2015.

+Film

+A Paperinik film is in development.

 Other media

 In 2002, a video game loosely inspired by PKNA was released for PlayStation 2 and GameCube, titled PK: Out of the Shadows (sometimes called Donald Duck PK, or just PK).
 In the game, Donald Duck, security guard of the Ducklair Tower, is transported into the artificial intelligence secret area and tasked with saving the world from the Evronians.
 He is given special powers, and told that he has become a "platyrhynchos kineticus", an energized duck, or PK for short, stepping around his Paperinik roots.
 The game received mixed reviews and once represented the only English language use of the name PK.
 Before the game and after it until 2016 when IDW Publishing did official English translations for the comics, "Duck Avenger" has remained standard in American comic books.

 In 2008, a mobile Java game known as PK: Phantom Duck was released; with the help of Gyro, Paperinik has to fight against the plans of the Beagle Boys there.

 Paperinik was an unlockable character in a video game The Duckforce Rises in 2015.